Smith makes 199 as Australia take command

 Smith was only the eighth batsman in test history to be out for 199, and the first since 2008.

-He has notched five centuries in his past six tests, and improved his career batting average to more than 55.

-Though the 26-year-old narrowly failed to become the third Australian to score a double-century at Sabina Park, it was his highest test score and put his team in a commanding position to sweep the two-test series, after a nine-wicket win last week.
+Though he narrowly failed to become the third Australian to score a double-century at Sabina Park, it was his highest test score and vaulted his team into a commanding position to sweep the two-test series.

 Fast bowler Taylor was easily the pick of the West Indies attack, finishing with career-best figures of 6-47 off 25 impressive overs.

+Fellow paceman Jason Holder chipped in with 2-64, but the rest of the attack was toothless at best.

+Fast bowler Kemar Roach (1-113) was particularly wasteful, bowling erratically and committing the cardinal sin of twice bowling no-balls that would have resulted in wickets.

 The West Indies fielding was also average.
-They dropped a couple of catches and a missed stumping did not help the cause.
+They dropped a couple of catches and a missed stumping added to the misery.

-The home team then plumbed new depths of misery with an inept batting display as the wickets tumbled quickly, notwithstanding the strong Australian attack.

-"There's enough (in the pitch) if you put the ball in the right area and have patience."

-(Reporting by Andrew Both in Cary, North Carolina; editing by Greg Stutchbury)
+(Reporting by Andrew Both in Cary, North Carolina; editing by Toby Davis and Ken Ferris/Peter Rutherford)

-Arsenal twice came from behind to draw 2-2 with Manchester City in a tense Premier League encounter on Sunday and stay seven points behind the fourth-placed visitors.
+Winning is normal for a club of Chelsea's stature but that is not necessarily the case at Premier League title rivals Tottenham Hotspur, Blues manager Antonio Conte has said.